If you care about your horse’s comfort and well-being, a bitless bridle is a great choice.

-A Bitless Bridle is a wonderful tool for starting young horses under saddle as it allows them to focus on learning the aids instead of worrying about the discomfort and strange new feeling in their mouth from a bit.
-And there are plenty of riders who have taken horses to high levels of education bitless proving that good education can replace the bit or any other piece of equipment we use on the horse to control it.
+A bitless bridle is a great tool for starting young horses under saddle as it allows them to focus on learning aids instead of worrying about discomfort from a bit.
+Many riders have taken horses to high levels of education bitless, proving that good education can replace the bit or any other piece of equipment we use to control a horse.

-The science around riding bitless is limited but here are some helpful articles and sources.
-Both of these articles have… Read More
+The science and acceptence of riding bitless is increasing so here are some helpful articles and sources.

 - Why a LightRider Bridle and their benefits